Wolox/redux-recompose/README.md

 And a function `composeInjections` to help crafting your own async action definitions.

 ## Middlewares
-Middlewares allow to apply transformations to the `dispatch` function while using `redux-recompose`, which basically means that they allow to inject logic between dispatching the action and the actual desired change in the store.
+Middlewares allow to inject logic between dispatching the action and the actual desired change in the store.
 Middlewares are particularly helpful when handling asynchronous actions.

 The following are currently available: